Pricing Variance Swaps on Time-Changed Markov Processes: Introduction

 The rest of this paper proceeds as follows.
-In Section \ref{sec:tc.dynamics} we specify dynamics for the forward price process and verify that these dynamics can arise from time-changing the solution of a stochastic differential equation.
-In Section \ref{sec:pricing} we show that the VS has the same value as a European-style claim whose payoff function solves an ordinary integro-differential equation (OIDE).
-In Section \ref{sec:examples} we provide examples of price dynamics for which we can solve the OIDE explicitly or approximately.
+Section \ref{sec:tc.dynamics} specifies dynamics for the forward price process and verifies that these dynamics can arise from time-changing the solution of a stochastic differential equation.
+Section \ref{sec:pricing} states and proves our main result (Theorem \ref{thm:main}), which establishes that the VS has the same value as a European-style claim whose payoff function solves an ordinary integro-differential equation (OIDE).
+Section \ref{sec:examples} provides examples of price dynamics for which we can solve the OIDE explicitly.
 Section \ref{sec:conclusion} concludes.